Contrast-Security-OSS/docs/content/installation/netcore/install/Supported-technology-netcore.md

 > * **Mono** runtime isn't supported because Mono doesn't have a **Profiler API**.
 > * Linux is currently not supported.
+> * Self-contained deployments are currently not supported.
+> * Framework-dependent executables are currently not supported.
+> * .NET Core >= 3.0 is currently not supported.
 > * ASP.NET Core applications running under the .NET framework aren't supported.

 <!-- ## .NET Core for Azure App Service